Perturbations of APS Boundary Conditions for Lorentzian Dirac Operators: Fredholm pairs

-As the last matrix (without prefactor) is unitary, the norm of this is given by $|b|$ as desired. \end{proof} \begin{rem}[two dimensional model] In order to give the reader a better intuition of what is going on, we will look at what happens for direct sums of two dimensional real projections as above.
-Assume for these remarks that $P=\bigoplus\limits_{i=1}^\infty p_i$ and $P'=\bigoplus\limits_{i=1}^\infty p_i'$ for $p_i, p_i'$ projections on a line in $\R^2$ canonically extended to projections in $\C^2$ given by the same matrix.
-The pair will be Fredholm if and only if $\|p_i-p_i'\|<1-\epsilon$ for all but finitely many $i$ (as in that case $\|P-P'\|_C<1-\epsilon$).
-This means that any condition enforcing Fredholmness of $P-P'$ must prevent the ranges of $p_i$ and $p_i'$ from coming arbitrarily close to being mutually orthogonal for all but finitely many $i$, i.e. the angle between these ranges should be bounded by a constant less than $\tfrac{\pi}{2}$. \end{rem}
+for $p_i$, $p_i'$ projections on a line in $\mathbb{R}^2$.
+The pair will be Fredholm if and only if $ \bigl\|p_i-p_i'\bigr\|<1-\varepsilon$ for all but finitely many $i$ (as in that case $\|P-P'\|_C<1-\varepsilon$).
+This means that any condition enforcing Fredholmness of $P-P'$ must prevent the ranges of $p_i$ and $p_i'$ from coming arbitrarily close to being mutually orthogonal for all but finitely many $i$, i.e., the angle between these ranges should be bounded by a constant less than \smash{$\frac{\pi}{2}$}. \end{Remark}

-For arbitrary projections, the condition "for all but finitely many $i$" in the remark translates into finite codimension subspaces:
+For arbitrary projections, the condition ``for all but finitely many $i$'' in the remark translates into finite codimension subspaces.